solvaholic/why40million/README.md

 # Why is it always "40 million"?

-# The problem @solvaholic imagines is :
+# The problem @solvaholic imagines
 40 million Americans have no health insurance.
 40 million people suffer anxiety.
 Taylor Swift's cat scratch cost her 40 million dollars.
 Why is it always 40 million?!

 # Who has this problem?